 - Customers who have clicked through at least 50% of the times on the email links in your promotional mail campaigns are another great set.

-- Followers of your LinkedIn page and twitter account who actively shared and interacted with your company news, product updates and other related post.These are another bunch that you should be targeting.
+- Followers of your LinkedIn page and twitter account who actively shared and interacted with your company news, product updates and other related posts.These are another bunch that you should be targeting.

 Defining a proper buyer persona framework goes a long way in understanding your customer base.
 To know more on how to setup this framework, get our E-book today!